-The Naturalize Charlotte website’s development was supported by all member organizations of the Naturalize Charlotte group.
+The Naturalize Charlotte website’s development was supported by all member organizations of the Naturalize Charlotte Group.
 Member organizations include Catholic Charities Diocese of Charlotte, Carolina Refugee Resettlement Agency, International House, Latin American Coalition, Refugee Support Services, Southeast Asian Coalition, US Citizenship and Immigration Services, and the YMCA.

-The Naturalize Charlotte website would not have been possible without the partner organizations that sponsored Foster and William Harris in proposing, developing, testing, and launching the website.
+The Naturalize Charlotte website would not have been possible without the partner organizations that sponsored Foster and William Harris in proposing, developing, testing, and launching the Naturalize Charlotte website.
 Sponsoring organizations include the City of Charlotte, Charlotte Country Day School, and SHARE Charlotte.